|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Breakfast casserole with sausage is one of the most popular varieties of the popular breakfast dish, and this vegetarian egg casserole recipe means that carnivores and vegetarians alike can enjoy this breakfast together.
-This recipe uses a vegetarian sausage substitute in place of meat, but other meat substitutes can be used if you prefer.
-Be sure to prep it the night before so all you have to is pop it in the oven in the morning!
+Breakfast casserole with sausage is one of the most popular varieties of hot breakfast.
+With this vegetarian egg casserole recipe, carnivores and vegetarians can enjoy breakfast together.
+The recipe uses a vegetarian sausage substitute in place of meat, but other meat substitutes can be used depending on your preferences.
+Be sure to prep it the night before so all you have to is pop it in the oven in the morning.

-In a skillet, saute the sausage and onions in cooking oil or spray for about 5 minutes, until lightly browned.
+In a medium-sized skillet at medium heat, saute the sausage and onions in cooking oil for about 5 minutes until lightly browned.

-In a small bowl beat the eggs and milk.
+In a small bowl, beat the eggs and milk.
+If using spinach, finely chop it and add to the egg.
 Pour egg mixture evenly over the bread slices in the pan.
 Sprinkle with shredded cheese.

 Preheat oven to 350 F.

 Bake egg casserole uncovered for 35 to 45 minutes until golden on top.